upperlinecode/list-methods-mini-lab-python/README.md

 ```

-If the instructions asked you to put these numbers in order, you might be tempted to simply go back up and simply rewrite the array:
+If the instructions asked you to put these numbers in order, you might be tempted to simply go back up and simply rewrite the list:

 ```Python